 As their different funding streams evolve, search and rescue organisations will need to continue to adapt their funding and business models to match their financial environments.
-These evolving environments may affect these organisations' ability to supply search and rescue services.
+These evolving environments may affect these organisations' ability to supply search and rescue services and may make strategic planning and investment challenging - therefore impacting on the sector's overall efficiency and effectiveness.
+The sector's funding model could come under scrutiny in future if the frequency of poor SAR outcomes increases - for example if SAR services were considered to be significantly and continually underfunded.